 - Click on connections:

-- Turn the flight mode mode on:
+- Turn the flight mode on:

 - Wait 15 seconds.

-- Turn the flight mode mode off.
+- Turn the flight mode off.

 Configure APN (Access Point Name) settings